 ‘They gave me a ping pong table because I was a kid, and I was getting no exercise,’ Farrow said.
 ‘I wouldn’t even see the light of day.
 One night I even slept on the set.’
 Countless and sometimes fiercely competitive games ensued involving Farrow, Polanski, the Sylberts Anthea and Richard, various crew members and even Cassavetes’s Dirty Dozen co-star Jim Brown, who was visiting the set.
 But it was Cassavetes who dominated many of the matches.
 Only Hawk Koch could best him.
 ‘I beat John Cassavetes for a lot of money,’ recalled Koch.

-During lulls in the filming, the energetic director practiced quick draws with a prop six-shooter and, at the end of the shoot, the crew bestowed upon him a real one with his name inscribed on the ivory handle.
-‘He’d have his six guns out and he had a cowboy there that was a six gun draw expert who was one of the best in Hollywood,’ said actor Craig Littler.
+During lulls in the filming, the energetic director practiced with a prop six-shooter and, at the end of the shoot, the crew bestowed upon him a real one with his name inscribed on the ivory handle.
+‘He’d have his six guns out and he had a cowboy there that was a draw expert who was one of the best in Hollywood,’ said actor Craig Littler.
 ‘So he’s teaching, and Roman would be sitting there—he’s a little bitty guy—and I’m sitting there, as a young actor looking at all of this, going, “So this is moviemaking, huh?
-This is, this is the big time?”’
+This is, this is time?”’